We have a range of benefits, payments and services to help with the cost of health services, prescription medicines and medical equipment.

 Medicare provides free or subsidised treatment by some health professionals and free treatment and accommodation as a public patient in a public hospital.

-You can register for a personally controlled electronic health record, known as a myHealth record, to have a secure online summary of your health information.
-Read more about myHealth records on the Department of Health’s myhealthrecord.gov.au.
+Register for a personally controlled electronic health record, known as a myHealth record, to have a secure online summary of your health information.
+Read more about myHealth records on their website.

 Read more about Medicare services.

 Depending on your circumstances, you may get one or more concession and health care cards to help with your health care costs.

 The Australian Immunisation Register (AIR) records your immunisation history and provides an immunisation history statement.